IRS-Cybersec/ctfdump/STACK the Flags 2020/Bear/Cloud/Find the Leaking Bucket/README.md

 :: Progress: [2401/2401] :: Job [1/1] :: 36 req/sec :: Duration: [0:01:06] :: Errors: 0 ::
 ```

-The line of interest of us is:
+The line of interest to us is:

 ```
 think-innovation        [Status: 200, Size: 465, Words: 4, Lines: 2]       :: Errors: 0 ::